leomano10/Prompt-Engineering-EXP.NO-3/README.md

 Expected Response:
 The Internet is a global network that connects computers and devices.
 People use it for communication, education, business, and entertainment.
 It plays a major role in modern communication by enabling emails, video calls, social media, and instant messaging.

+Prompt:

+What is a computer?

+What are the common uses of a computer?

+Based on the above, explain the importance of computers in daily life.

+Response:

+A computer is an electronic device that processes and stores data.
+It is commonly used for education, communication, business, entertainment, and research.
+Computers are important in daily life because they help people perform tasks quickly and efficiently, improving productivity and access to information.

 4. MISSING WORD PROMPTING